YavorYanchev/DesignPatterns/README.md

 * avoid subclassing, because too many classes could result

 #### Proxy
+Proxy is a class functioning as an interface to something else.
 Support objects that control the creation of and access to other objects.The proxy is often a small(public) object that stands in for a more complex (private) object that is activated once certain circumstances are clear.
 Proxies are frontends to classes that have sensitive data or slow operations.
 They are often found in image-drawing systems, where the proxy places a placeholder on the screen and then activates a real drawer to fetch and render the image.
 Proxies, like decorator forward requests on to another object.The difference is that the proxy relationship is set up at design time and is well-known in advance.